salsabilmislat/reading-notes/code401/Read417.md

 2. Repetitive tasks performed on the website in the same browsing pattern – based on an assumption that a human user won’t perform the same repetitive tasks all the time.

-3. Checking if you are real browser – A simple check is to try and execute javascript.
+3. Checking if you are real browser – A simple check is to try and execute JavaScript.
 Smarter tools can go a lot more and check your Graphic cards and CPUs to make sure you are coming from real browser.

 4. Detection through honeypots – these honeypots are usually links which aren’t visible to a normal user but only to a spider.
 When a scraper/spider tries to access the link, the alarms are tripped.